Beit Wazan: Ottoman era

 In the 17th century, members of the Arab Bani Ghazi tribe migrated to Beit Wazan from Transjordan.
 The Qasim branch of the tribe established itself at Beit Wazan, as well as Deir Istiya, as their throne village from which they exerted power in the Jamma'in subdistrict of Jabal Nablus.
 The village contained the Qasim clan's palace, built in 1820, and was heavily fortified.
 The chief of the clan in the early 19th century, Qasim al-Ahmad, was the leading commander of the countrywide 1834 Peasants' Revolt in Palestine.
 When the Egyptian governor Ibrahim Pasha defeated the rebels of Jabal Nablus, he had Beit Wazan destroyed.
 In 1838, Edward Robinson noted it under the name of Beit Uzin, part of the Jurat 'Amra district, south of Nablus.

+In 1870/1871 (1288 AH), an Ottoman census listed the village with a population of 41 households in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine listed it as a village of the Jurat 'Amra subdistrict and called it Beit Udhen (Uden or Uzen).
 They described it as "a village rather smaller than Beit Iba, situated on the slope above it.
 It had a well on the east side, and a spring on the hill-side to the west."
 The residents of the village established commercial ties with the 'Asi family of Nablus in the late 19th and early 20th centuries.
 The people of Beit Wazan would sell 'Asi merchants onions for their stores in Nablus and the 'Asi would aid the people of Beit Wazan with commercial transactions in the city by negotiating prices down for goods, ranging from textile to copperware.